 Do you test for Sexually Transmitted Diseases (STDs)?

 If you send me to the Emergency Room (ER), is it still free?

 If you refer me to another organization, is it still free?

 How can I give back to the Chippewa Valley Free Clinic?

 Thank you for thinking about this!
 Donations of any amount are welcome and can be made online or sent to the Chippewa Valley Free Clinic, 836 Richard Drive, Eau Claire, WI, 54701.
-Please see For Donors page for more details.
+Please see the Donations page for more details.
 Please also consider contributing as a volunteer at the Clinic—see For Volunteers.